The Southland Girls’ High School uniform is smart and distinctive. It is universally identifiable.

 We have two Uniform Shops, one stocks brand new uniform items and the other is run by our PTA, which stocks second hand uniform items.

-The PTA 2nd hand Uniform Shop is open on the last Friday of each month from 3pm—4pm, the next open date is:
+The PTA 2nd hand Uni Shop is open on the last Friday of each month from 3pm—4pm.

 The PTA Unishop is located in the front of the Connexions Building by the big sign.
-Cash and Eftpos is available for payment.
+Eftpos is our preferred form of payment.

 Please click on the images below to view our school uniform: